 An aftermarket warranty will cover repairs at more than 30,000 repair facilities around the U.S., usually with a deductible.
 Some plans may let you set a $0 deductible, but, as with other types of protection plans, that raises the price of the premium.

 Not all third-party warranty providers will cover high-end luxury models, and some only offer limited coverage, so you should inquire first.
-We ranked what we judge to be the best warranty providers and listed our top picks below.
+We ranked what we judged to be the best warranty providers and listed our top picks below.
 Contact each to see if it offers plans for Land Rover or Range Rover models.
-You could then ask for a sample contract and a price quote, and compare those to the extended warranty offered by the dealer.
+You could then ask for a sample contract and price quote to compare those to the extended warranties offered by dealers.